tundish/theatre_of_spud/tos/dlg/act0/edward.rst

 |EDWARD| is here.

 He is a tall man with grey hair swept back in an elaborate quiff.
-He contemplates |PLAYER| with narrowed eyes
+He contemplates |PLAYER| with narrowed eyes.

 .. property:: EDWARD.state tos.mixins.types.Awareness.familiar